Trinitro21/tpv/README.md

 Usage:
 `/path/to/tpv`

+# Options

-If the file exists, it reads its settings from `~/.config/tpv.cfg`.
+If the file exists, the program reads its settings from `~/.config/tpv.cfg`.
 The format is just the option name followed by the value, separated by a space.
 If a line does not start with one of the following options, it is ignored.
-Options are:

 * `device`
 	Device ID of your touchscreen.
 May differ between input methods.
 	If using libevdev, it's the number portion of `/dev/input/eventX`.
 If using `xinput2` for `inputmethod`, it's optional; if you don't set it, the program will catch touch events from all devices.